Argentina inflation stings as people brace for president’s radical change

 | Buenos Aires, Argentina

-From empanada salespeople to drivers for ride-hailing services, Argentines are battling the seemingly endless struggle with inflation and plummeting purchasing power.
+From empanada sellers to drivers for ride-hailing services, Argentines are battling the seemingly endless struggle with inflation and plummeting purchasing power.
 And although President Javier Milei has struggled to push his most high-profile legislative proposals through Congress meant to combat these problems, nearly half of Argentines continue to back the new, controversial leader.

 Upon taking office in December, far-right Mr. Milei, who recently completed his first 100 days in office, promised economic shocks to fix his country’s troubled economy.
 His proposals include drastically reducing government payouts, slashing the size of the state, and dollarizing the economy.